-- DSP programs will be subject to an evidentiary hearing process. - Commission will render decision within seven months of filing. - Commission will evaluate plans to ensure they comply with the regulation and include a reasonable procurement strategy and rate design. - DSP may implement procurement strategy upon Commission approval of their program.
+- DSP programs will be subject to an evidentiary hearing process. - □ Commission will render decision within seven months of filing. - Commission will evaluate plans to ensure they comply with the regulation and include a reasonable procurement strategy and rate design. - □ DSP may implement procurement strategy upon Commission approval of their program.

-Customer Migration
+Customer migration

-- A new applicant for service and an old customer returning to the DSP from an EGS shall be treated the same. - A default service customer may leave the DSP for an EGS at any time, provided they comply with regulations on changing service. - A DSP may not charge a fee to a customer that changes service provider in a way consistent with Commission regulations.
+- □ A DSP must accept all new applicants for service, or customers who switch from an EGS, as long as they comply with regulations for applications for service. - □ A new applicant for service and an old customer returning to the DSP from an EGS shall be treated the same. - □ A default service customer may leave the DSP for an EGS at any time, provided they comply with regulations on changing service. - □ A DSP may not charge a fee to a customer that changes service provider in a way consistent with Commission regulations.